chenall/grub4dos/README_GRUB4DOS.txt

 ***   Explanation of the grldr-bootable floppies or harddisk partitions    ***
 ******************************************************************************

-1. Ext2 Boot Sector/Boot Record Layout (for loading grldr)
+1. Ext2/3/4 Boot Sector/Boot Record Layout (for loading grldr)
 ------------------------------------------------------------------------------
-An EXT2/EXT3 volume can be GRUB-bootable.
-Copy grldr and an optional menu.lst to the root dir of the EXT2/EXT3 volume, and build the boot sector based on the fifth sector of grldr(some fields need to be changed as detailed in the following table).
-And then the EXT2/EXT3 volume is GRUB-bootable.
+An EXT2/3/4 volume can be GRUB-bootable.
+Copy grldr and an optional menu.lst to the root dir of the EXT2/3/4 volume, According to the first 3 to 4 grldr.dbr sector, Create a boot sector.
+And then the EXT2/3/4 volume is GRUB-bootable.

-Update:	bootlace.com is a DOS/Linux utility that can install the GRLDR boot record onto the first sector of an EXT2/EXT3 volume.
+Update:	bootlace.com is a DOS/Linux utility that can install the GRLDR boot record onto the first sector of an EXT2/3/4 volume.

+Update: You can directly copy the boot code to the boot partition, the boot code will automatically generate the head parameter.

 Offset	Length	Description
 ======	======	==============================================================
 00h	2	Machine code for short jump over the data.

-02h	1	LBA indicator.
-Valid values are 0x02 for CHS mode, or 0x42 for
-		LBA mode.

-		If the BIOS int13 supports LBA, this byte can be safely set to 0x42.

-		Some USB BIOSes might have bugs when using CHS mode, so the format program should set this byte to 0x42.
-It seems that (generally) all USB BIOSes have LBA support.

-		If the format program does not know whether the BIOS has LBA support, it may operate this way:

-		if (partition_start + total_sectors_in_partition) exceeds the
-		CHS addressing ability(especially when it is greater than 1024*256*63), the caller should set this byte to 0x42, otherwise, set to 0x02.

-		Note that Windows98 uses the value 0x0e as the LBA indicator.

-		Update: this byte of LBA indicator is ignored.
-The boot record can probe the LBA support of BIOS.

-03h	10	OEM name string (of OS which formatted the disk).
-		Update: this field is now used for error message of "I/O error"
+02h	1	0x90

+03h	8	File system ID.
+"EXT2/3/4"

+0Bh	2	Bytes per sector.
+Must be 512.

 0Dh	1	Sectors per block.
 Valid values are 2, 4, 8, 16 and 32.